 Over in Craftsman’s Valley, enjoy beginner-friendly thrill rides.
 Blazing Fury is an indoor coaster that involves firefighters, while the Tennessee Tornado is a larger coaster with loops.
 Daredevil Falls is a water flume ride, so expect to get wet.

 But it’s not all rides!
-The Calico Falls Schoolhouse teaches visitors what rural schools were like in 1800s Tennessee and the Robert F. Thomas Chapel is a one-room country church open for Sunday services.
-This area is also home to Eagle Mountain Sanctuary, a 30,000 square foot aviary for rescued bald eagles and the Wings of America show, an educational experience about native birds.
+The Calico Falls Schoolhouse teaches visitors what rural schools were like in 1800s Tennessee, and the Robert F. Thomas Chapel is a one-room country church open for Sunday services.

 Jukebox Junction has the famous Lightning Rod wooden roller coaster, one of the best in the park.
 It might be the one with the longest line, but it’s well worth it.
 Rockin’ Roadway allows kids to ride in miniature versions of classic cars.
+This area is inspired by 1950s Sevierville.

-Owens Farm has another favorite coaster, the Barnstormer, which takes its inspiration from 1920s pilots that soared over farms.
-Mountain Slidewinder is another water flume ride and the Lil’ Pilots Playground offers a place for the little travelers to explore while big kids wait in line for rides.
-Over in Rivertown Junction, cool off on the Smoky Mountain River Rampage or learn about Dolly’s childhood at Tennessee Mountain Home, a replica of her home.
+Owens Farm has another favorite coaster, the Barnstormer, which takes its inspiration from 1920s pilots who soared over farms.
+Mountain Slidewinder is another water flume ride ,and the Lil’ Pilots Playground offers a place for the little travelers to explore while big kids wait in line for rides.

-Showstreet hosts much of the holiday festivities but also has the Southern Gospel Museum and Hall of Fame.
+Showstreet hosts much of the holiday festivities, but also has the Southern Gospel Museum and Hall of Fame.
 The most thrilling attractions are in Timber Canyon, where you can soar above the park on the Drop Line or pull yourself up on the Lumberjack Lifts.
 The Mystery Mine and Thunderhead are coasters for older visitors, but Whistle Punk Chaser is kid-friendly.

 In The Village, hop aboard the authentic coal-fired steam train that winds its way around the park.
 This area also has the Carousel.
 In Wilderness Pass, young visitors can ride the dual launch coaster FireChaser Express, play on the Firehouse Fun Yard, or zipline on the SkyZip.
 Older guests can’t miss the Wild Eagle, which makes you feel like you’re soaring like a bird.